-US Postal Service rolls out new dog attack prevention program
+US Postal Service rolls out dog attack prevention program

 Aybar has been at the Forest Post Office for three years and says in his time there, he's seen his fair share of dog-related incidents.

 "I have a couple ankle biters on my route and I don't mind them, but we also have some German Shepards we've seen attack.
-We actually had an attack here but we took precautions after that happened,".said Aybar.
+We actually had an attack here but we took precautions after that happened," said Aybar.

 One of those precautions is the new program where the post office sent notices to people on their routes with color coded stickers that determine if they have animals, whether they were inside or outside, and what their temperaments are.